-Interviewing three survivors and writing their incredible story was for me a life-changing experience.
+Interviewing three survivors and writing their incredible story, “Survival in the Shadows,” was for me a life-changing experience.

 By Barbara Lovenheim